k3jph/k3jph.github.io/docs/migration/INTERNAL-NAVIGATION-REPORT.md

 - add navigation cards to every page;
 - change historical permalinks or redirects;
 - merge or alter `main`;
+- force recovered archive material into premature destinations;
-- decide the future editorial status of `/consulting/` or `/projects/`.
+- decide the future editorial status of `/projects/`.

-The production build and static DOM were checked at the component and generated-markup levels, including the responsive rules for the new navigation.
+The production build and static DOM were checked at the component and generated-markup levels, including the responsive rules for the navigation system.
 A browser binary was not available in the refreshed workspace, so final human desktop, intermediate-width, and mobile visual inspection remains a release gate rather than being represented here as completed browser QA.